GraphQL

 Most companies end up putting in place conventions and architecture rules similar to those Relay advocates for.

-Relay will slow you down at first but will make you win in the long term.
+Relay will initially slow you down but will make you win in the long term.

 Is Relay the perfect GraphQL client?
 No.